-If you use an Enterprise Resource Planning (ERP) software or a basic inventory management tool for your forecasting, take some time to find out how it calculates your products' forecasts and whether only one algorithm is used for the job.
+If you use enterprise resource planning (ERP) software or a basic inventory management tool for your forecasting, take some time to find out how it calculates your products' forecasts and whether it only uses one algorithm for the job.

-A more advanced inventory optimization tool like EazyStock uses different probability distributions in its forecasting algorithms, based on a product's demand type, to calculate a forecast.
-This offers a much more accurate forecast than using an ERP or manual process with a spreadsheet.
+A more advanced inventory optimisation tool like EazyStock uses forecasting algorithms for different probability distributions based on a product's demand type.
+This offers a much more accurate forecast than an ERP or manual process with a spreadsheet.